classico-trad-ecletico/comparative-histories/chapter.md

 modernism."
 Conversely, the hegemonic understanding of modernization has rekindled Eurocentrism in architectural history.

-We have already seen how Heynen's aforementioned concept of modernization explicitly stated that linear history is a modern and Western invention.
+We have already seen how Heynen's concept of modernization explicitly stated that linear history is a modern and Western invention.
 She also structured her book *Architecture and Modernity* around the notion that modernism